 Lynne Munn was born in Liverpool in 1924.
 She attended the Council Girls’ School from the age of 5 to 14.
 All but one of her teachers had lost their fiancés in the First World War.
 Her first job, aged 14, was as a cashier in a grocery store, followed by others in various factories.
 Aged 17, her home was destroyed in the Blitz on Liverpool.
 She lost everything, except the pyjamas she was wearing when dug out.
 Aged 19, she volunteered for the ATS (Women’s Army).
 She trained as a gunner and saw active service on anti-aircraft batteries in Kent and London.

-In 1945, awaiting demob, she met and married an Eighth Army veteran called Richard McNeff.
-Initially they lived in his home town of Brighton where he took up amateur acting at the Little Theatre.
+In 1945, awaiting demob, she met an Eighth Army veteran called Richard McNeff.
+Marrying in 1946, they initially lived in Brighton where he took up amateur acting at the Little Theatre.
 They left Brighton after three years and went to London seeking adventure, using a veteran’s hostel as a base.
 Richard managed to get a job in a repertory theatre in Bognor.
-From then on they travelled the country to the various reps then abounding.
-Lynne taught herself book-keeping to help keep the wolf from the door.
+From then on they travelled the country various reps, including Margate, Ayr and Tunbridge Wells .
+Lynne taught herself book-keeping to help them get by.

 TV swept away most of the reps, but as a character actor Richard managed to get parts on TV and in the British Film Industry and fell back on the accountancy training he had received when young to help out in slack times.
 He wrote a play called The Room They Left that the BBC produced.

-Lynne has written four novels and 200 poems.
+Lynne wrote three novels and 200 poems.
 Several have appeared in anthologies and magazines, including the London Magazine.
 A selection appears below illustrated by Lynne’s oil paintings and pastels.

 Often I saw you lean

 Laburnum blossoms, swaying

 Outside your empty room.